 X-Elio Expands Blue Grass Solar Farm with Battery Storage

 “Following our 60 MW BESS project in the US and our entry into the German battery company ECO STOR, we are now continuing to implement our storage strategy in Australia.
-This [Blue Grass] project will support grid resiliency in Queensland and enhance our solar farm’s resilience to price volatility.”
+This [Blue Grass] project will support grid resiliency in Queensland and enhance our solar farm’s resilience to price volatility.
+We are excited about the prospects of BESS in Australia and believe its deployment greatly supports grids with high renewables penetration,” said Mirko Molinari, X-Elio’s Chief Commercial Officer.

 Blue Grass PV Park Delivers 420 GWh Annually

 Integrating the BESS will allow the solar farm to store excess energy generated during peak solar hours and release it during periods of high demand or low generation.
-This capability enables the project to participate in grid services, enhancing energy reliability and stability by delivering stored power when it is needed most.
+This capability enables the project to participate in grid services, enhancing energy reliability and stability by delivering stored power when it’s needed most.

 Technology Partners and Next Steps